 Many periodicals and newspapers are available on microfilm or microfiche, along with a variety of older archived materials not readily available in digital formats, including document sets, archives, manuscripts, and books.

-You can search for many of our microform materials using InfoKat, or by browsing the Kentucky Microfilm Holdings Database, but be aware that not all of our microform sets are listed in the catalog.
+You can search for many of our microform materials using InfoKat Discovery, or by browsing the Kentucky Microfilm Holdings Database, but be aware that not all of our microform sets are listed in the catalog.
 To view set guides or explore our microform collections, please visit the Reference Desk or contact a librarian.

 To view microform materials, please make an appointment.
 While same-day appointments may be possible, 24-hour notice is appreciated (and required on weekends).